 Imagine a one-to-one on the internet.
 It’s like talking to someone at a well-visited party: Everyone can hear you talking.
 So, both of you go to an empty and bugproof room.
 This is comparable to an end-to-end encrypted conversation.
 Since you can see your dialog partner, you can be sure that you really talk to him or her.
 On the internet, this is more difficult.

-To ensure authenticity, all involved devices have to be identifiable.
+To ensure authenticity, all involved devices must be identifiable.
 There must be some kind of proof on each device, so you can check that this is your chat partner’s device.
 The way this is technically implemented varies depending on the encryption algorithm, however, the concept and result mostly remain the same.
 I would like to explain this based on chat systems which support multiple clients (like XMPP with OMEMO or Matrix with Olm), since these systems are popular among the privacy community.

 Every device has its own key pair used for encryption: a public key and a private key.
-Encryption algorithms which don’t support perfect forward secrecy directly use these keys for encryption and decryption, while modern encryption algorithms with PFS support use a more complex system for these tasks.
+Encryption algorithms which don’t support perfect forward secrecy (PFS) directly use these keys for encryption and decryption, while modern encryption algorithms with PFS support use a more complex system for these tasks.

 As soon as you start to communicate with your chat partner, devices get the fingerprints of other devices (or accounts) which participate in this chat.
 This is some kind of “blind trust” since devices never “met” before and can’t be sure that fingerprints really belong to the parties which pretend to own them.
 The important term here is the man-in-the-middle attack.

-The logical consequence is to compare the fingerprints you automatically got with the fingerprints the devices of your chat partner show.
+The logical consequence is to compare the fingerprints you automatically got with the fingerprints shown by the devices of your chat partner.
 This requires a secure channel to ensure that you compare the real fingerprints.
 Two examples here: Imagine your friend published his key’s fingerprints on Facebook.
 You compare the fingerprints with the ones which are shown by your own device.
 Can you be sure that these are the real fingerprints?
 Maybe someone changed them on Facebook.
 Maybe your internet connection isn’t secure and someone exchanges fingerprints on the fly.
 In another scenario, you use the new chat you just started to send your fingerprint to your chat partner.
 This is also insecure since the authenticity of your chat partner hasn’t been verified before.